Get Tech Tips

 Boiler Basics Part 1 – Types and Components

-This series of articles is written by senior boiler tech (and all around swell guy) Justin Skinner.
-Thanks Justin.
+This series of articles is written by senior boiler tech (and all-around swell guy) Justin Skinner.
+Thanks, Justin.

-Residential style sectional, note flue passes
+Residential-style sectional; note the flue passes

-Whats the difference in application and why use one type over the other?
+What's the difference in application, and why use one type over the other?